vicinityh2020/vicinity-agent/docs/ADAPTER.md

 enabling VICINITY to interact with all specific infrastructures in same, uniform way.

 VICINITY Adapter serves as the proxy between common VICINITY services and underlying infrastructure.
-For each specific infrastructure to be integrated, there must exist specific VICINITY Adapter.
+For each specific infrastructure to be integrated, there must exist specific Adapter.
 The role of Adapter is to translate VICINITY services into infrastructure specific services.
-VICINITY Adapter provides the API, which must be implemented, when integrating new infrastructure.
+This document specifies the API that must be implemented in Adapter, when integrating infrastructure.

 All identifiers of objects used in adapter are local - infrastructure specific.
 The only exception is, when Adapter needs to access remote objects (another VICINITY node).